yeganathan18/aquila/DEVELOPERS.md

 ### Your MR is merged!

-Congratulations! you made your first MR, the Syncrolaze community thanks you 🙏🏼
+Congratulations! you made your first MR, thank you 🙏🏼

 ### Why the initial commits in the repository are not proper?